emileDesmaili/emileDesmaili.github.io/_pages/about.md

 **Hello there!**
 ---

 I'm studying Applied Statistics & Data Science at **Columbia University** (M.A. in QMSS).
-I have a background in **Applied Mathematics** and Financial Economics (I'm also currently pursuing a B.S. in Mathematics at Sorbonne Université).
+I have a background in **Mathematics** and Financial Economics

 **Academic Interests**
 ---
-...
+Applied Mathematics, Reinforcement Learning